albjaramago/randombeers/README.md

 The application includes:

 1-Unitary tests.

 2-Integration tests.

 3-Swagger documentation (http://localhost:8080/swagger-ui.html)

 4-Additional functionality: not repeated random beer in two consecutive requests.

 Below, the steps to run the application:

-1-Run mysql in localhost:3306
+1-Run mysql in "localhost:3306"

-2-Create a mysql database named as "randombeer" 3-Execute the sql script which has been included in "randombeer\src\main\resources\randombeer_dumb.sql" 4-Generate the .jar executing "maven install".
+2-Create a mysql database named as "randombeer".

+3-Execute the sql script which has been included in "randombeer\src\main\resources\randombeer_dumb.sql".

+4-Generate the .jar executing "maven install".

 5-Execute the generated .jarin tha appliation target folder as "java -jar randombeer-0.0.1-SNAPSHOT.jar"